 A history of scales and words

 Pain can manifest with physical symptoms, like bruising and swelling, from which doctors can extract diagnostic information.
 But because outward signs can be deceiving, and some pain only wreaks invisible havoc, doctors also rely on self-report, i.e., what patients say about their pain.
 This wasn’t always the norm, according to Amanda C. Williams, a health psychologist at University College London who studies pain.
 Back in the 1950s and ‘60s, doctors in clinical pain medicine trials measured pain on patients’ behalf, without their input.
-“The context of just being asked about pain makes a big difference,” Williams said.
+“The context of just being asked about pain makes a big difference,” Williams says.
 “Clinicians tend to discount patients’ pain, particularly high levels of pain, and particularly in women, ethnic minorities, the very young and very old, among other groups.”

 Today, doctors usually ask patients to self-report their pain in two ways.